Starting a cat or dog breeding business

 Location

 The site where you keep dogs and cats for commercial purposes requires a Unique Business Number, UBN.
 You can request this from the Netherlands Enterprise Agency (RVO).
 The number is intended to have a map of animal residences so that the government can act quickly in the event of an animal disease crisis.
-The local authority in the city or town where you intend to be based may set certain requirements for your location, for example, an environmental permit or requirements regarding the zoning plan.
+The local authority in the city or town where you intend to be based may set certain requirements for your location, for example, an environment and planning permit or requirements regarding the environment plan.

 Training requirements